LuChengTHU/dpm-solver/README.md

         We empirically find that for high-resolutional images, the best setting is the `time_uniform`.
 So we recommend this setting and there is no need for extra searching.
 However, for low-resolutional images such as CIFAR-10, we empirically find that `logSNR` is the best setting.

-    - (Optional) Comparing `denoise=True` or `denoise=False`.
+    - (Optional) Comparing `denoise_to_zero=True` or `denoise_to_zero=False`.

-        Empirically, the `denoise=True` can improve the FID for low-resolutional images such as CIFAR-10.
+        Empirically, the `denoise_to_zero=True` can improve the FID for low-resolutional images such as CIFAR-10.
 However, the influence of this method for high-resolutional images seem to be small.
-As the denoise method needs one additional function evaluation (i.e. one additional step), we do not recommend to use the denoise method for high-resolutional images.
+As the denoise_to_zero method needs one additional function evaluation (i.e. one additional step), we do not recommend to use the denoise_to_zero method for high-resolutional images.

     The detailed pseudo code is like: